Table of Contents

 Based on your substrate and the type of finish you want, you can choose from one of the four hot stamping techniques discussed below:

 - Flat foil stamping, a simple, economical process where a copper or magnesium metal stamp transfers the foil onto the substrate.
 It achieves a foil design that relatively raises from the surface.

 - Vertical foil stamping, which stamps foil designs on flat substrates and cylindrical shaped areas.

 - Sculpted foil stamping, which uses brass dies to achieve a raised image for a clearly defined and carved look.

 - Peripheral foil stamping, where foil heat transfers are applied to the outer perimeter – across the entire circumference – of the product.

-There are different types of foil that can be utilized to create distinctive packaging/products in line with your marketing campaign or brand image.
-They include:
+There are different types of foils that can help create distinctive packaging/products in line with your marketing campaign or brand image.

 The Benefits of Foil Stamping